 This will be the definitive documentary about the music that came from the artists living in L.A.’s Laurel Canyon from 1965 to 1975.

-The two-part documentary is available to stream on Epix, and includes all the artists listed on the above poster and more.
+The two-part documentary is available to stream on Epix (it later became available as a low-cost digital purchase).
+It includes all the artists listed on the above poster and more.
 We see an amazing collection of old film and photos, plus we hear old and new interviews.
 The key decision in the making of this film is that the artists are only seen as they were back in the sixties and seventies.
 That’s because only the audio is used from the newer interviews.
 This allows viewers to be taken back in time without thinking about how the stars have aged.

 The director of the film is Alison Ellwood, shown above with the Eagles in 2013 when she did the acclaimed “History Of The Eagles” documentary.
 Ellwood and her Laurel Canyon staff deserve praise for finding all of the film and photos from about half-a-century ago, and then determining how to assemble them into a cohesive narrative.
 The documentary is only semi-chronological, with artists interwoven throughout.
 That way we don’t just get one artist followed by another.
 In fact, it’s similar to the way these artists were interacting musically as they visited each other‘s houses in Laurel Canyon.